IshaM1801/PT-1-Sem5/DWM/UNIT 1/Q3/README.md

-Here’s your **Data Warehouse Architecture** content reformatted in a **clean, README-style bullet format** with proper headings, indentation, and spacing for easy readability.

 ---
 # **Data Warehouse Architecture**

 Architecture is the proper arrangement of the components in a data warehouse.
 It defines the **flow of data** from operational systems to the delivery of information to business users.
 A complete data warehouse consists of several main building blocks, each performing specific functions to ensure data is **consistent, integrated, historical, and easily retrievable**.
 ---

 ## **1. Source Data**